momoThePug/tsmodule-alias/README.md

-> **NOTE:** Help me improve this project by reporting any issue.
 # tsmodule-alias

 [![NPM Version][npm-image]][npm-url]

+> **NOTE:** Help me improve this project by reporting any issue.

-Adds to the Node module loader any alias defined in a Typescript configuration file.
+Adds to Node module loader any alias defined in a Typescript configuration file.
 An example is available at https://github.com/momoThePug/tsmodule-alias-example

 ## Install